-Criteria JORC Code explanation Commentary Biogeochemical samples were submitted to ALS Laboratories' Moncton for analysis using the ME-VEG41a protocol.
-Rock grab samples were collected by the field team where geology of interest was encountered; samples of 200-1000 g were collected.
-Locations, photos, and descriptions of the samples were recorded.
-Rock samples were submitted to ALS Laboratories Moncton for analysis using the ME-MS81d protocol.
-Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • Not applicable due to no drilling undertaken.
+Criteria JORC Code explanation Commentary 0.0006nT/ \sqrt{Hz} .
+The magnetometer is installed in a custom-bu plastic bird shell allowing a controlled orientation of th magnetometer during flights.
+The bird shell is towed at five (5 meters below the drone.
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • Not applicable due to no drilling undertaken.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. • Not applicable due to no drilling undertaken.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged.
-Not applicable due to no drilling undertaken.
+The total length and percentage of the relevant intersections logged. • Not applicable due to no drilling undertaken.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+For all sample types, the nature, quality and appropriateness of the sample preparation technique. • Not applicable due to no drilling undertaken.